A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Understanding Learning Regimes in PT+FT

 Overall, the four learning regimes we highlight are distinguished by their pretraining dependence and sparsity bias/$\ell$-order.
-To understand how the initialization parameters impact the learning regime, we plot the full phase portrait of the learning regimes as a function of pretraining initialization (\textbf{Fig.~\ref{fig:regimes}b}), considering a typical value at the end of training, $\beta_{FT,d}=1/\sqrt{\rho_{FT}}$ (setting $\rho_{FT}=0.1$ as this will be a common task setting in the subsequent section).
-We note that because of our task generation process, we either have $\beta_{PT,d}^*=\pm 1/\sqrt{\rho_{PT}}$ (setting $\rho_{PT}=0.1$ as well) or $\beta_{PT,d}^*=0$.
-We therefore plot the phase diagram for both cases, which clarifies which learning regime we operate in for active dimensions ($\beta_{PT,d}^*=\pm1/\sqrt{\rho_{PT}}$) and inactive dimensions ($\beta_{PT,d}^*=0$). \\
+To understand how the initialization parameters impact the learning regime, we plot the full phase portrait of the learning regimes as a function of pretraining initialization (\textbf{Fig.~\ref{fig:regimes}b}), considering a typical value at the end of training, $\beta_{FT,d}=1/\sqrt{\rho_{FT}}$ (setting $\rho_{FT}=0.1$ as this will be a common setting in the next section).
+Note that because of our task generation process, we either have $\beta_{PT,d}^*=\pm 1/\sqrt{\rho_{PT}}$ (for active dimensions; we set $\rho_{PT}=0.1$) or $\beta_{PT,d}^*=0$ (for inactive dimensions).
+Plotting the phase diagram for both cases clarifies which learning regime we operate in for active and inactive dimensions.

 For active dimensions where $\beta_{PT,d}^*=\pm1/\sqrt{\rho_{PT}}$, changing the relative scale $\lambda_{PT}$ shifts the network from the \emph{lazy, pretraining-dependent regime} (II) to the \emph{rich, pretraining-independent regime} (I), with intermediate scales yielding the \emph{rich, pretraining-dependent regime} (IV) (see the dotted line in \textbf{Fig.~\ref{fig:regimes}a,b}).
 Intuitively, a negative $\lambda_{PT}$ implies that the second-layer weights dominate over the first layer ($v > w$), while a positive $\lambda_{PT}$ indicates the opposite ($w > v$).
 When $\lambda_{PT}$ is large and negative, the first-layer representation is comparatively small, even after pretraining.
 After rescaling the second layer to $\gamma_{FT}=0$, these large second-layer weights are reduced, decreasing the overall scale of the network---this drives the system toward the rich regime.
 In contrast, as $\lambda_{PT}$ increases, the learned first-layer representation becomes larger, driving the network into the \emph{lazy, pretraining-dependent regime}.
-In contrast, increasing the absolute scale $c_{PT}$ or the fine-tuning re-initialization scale $\gamma_{FT}$ moves the system toward the {{\emph{lazy pretraining-independent regime}}} (III), where neither sparsity nor shared dimensions improve generalization (solid line in \textbf{Fig.~\ref{fig:regimes}a,b}).\\
+In contrast, increasing the absolute scale $c_{PT}$ or the fine-tuning re-initialization scale $\gamma_{FT}$ moves the system toward the {{\emph{lazy, pretraining-independent regime}}} (III), where neither sparsity nor shared dimensions improve generalization (solid line in \textbf{Fig.~\ref{fig:regimes}a,b}).